| Glossary The CGS Service Offering Portfolio, an integrated framework of

 Information

-- An information system is a data processing system that engages
+System An information system is a data processing system that engages

 in collecting, processing, editing, storing, transmitting and

+supplying data relating to a certain area of application.
 The term information system is normally used in a narrower sense

 to refer to an automated system, It then refers to the applications